 Yes, the guardianship laws have changed recently, and all guardians need to attend classes to become qualified to be a guardian.

 Ohio Estate Tax was repealed in 2013, and federal estate tax only applies to estates greater than five million dollars.
 So, if the estate is less than five million dollars and you are an Ohio resident, there are no estate taxes.
 If you are a beneficiary in another state, you will want to check your tax laws.

 A healthcare power of attorney is very important because it allows you to name people that you trust to make medical decisions on your behalf, if you are not able to do so.

 A Power of Attorney is important to have because it allows the person you have named the ability to handle financial matters for you if you are unable to do so.
 By having this document in place, you avoid the need for a guardianship, which can be quite costly.
 Guardianships need to be applied for in situations where people do not have either a healthcare or financial power of attorney.

-Often times, for young families, the attorneys at Kryszak & Associates will prepare a Will with Testamentary Trust, which allows you to state that you would like to have money held for minor children in trust until those children reach certain ages.
+Often times, for young families, the attorneys at Kryszak Law Firm will prepare a Will with Testamentary Trust, which allows you to state that you would like to have money held for minor children in trust until those children reach certain ages.

 A quit- claim deed is simply a deed that is prepared to transfer an interest in real property, without any warranty covenants.
 We can help prepare this deed for you if you need it.